FrankFK/FrankFK.github.io/_woopec_docs/WoopecIntro.md

 You can also draw more complicated things.

+### Woopec library, beyound turtles

-In the example below, a spirograph curve was first drawn using C# turtle commands.
-Then many turtles were created that have the shape of this spirograph curve.
+Woopec can do more than just Turtle commands.
+In the example below, a spirograph curve was first drawn using Woopec commands.
+Then many objects were created that have the shape of this spirograph curve.
 And finally, these were drawn on the screen with different rainbow colors.

 ![Woopec C# turtle graphics with transparent spirograph curves](/assets/images/WoopecSpiroDemo2.png)